model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

     else a `--litigate` flag checks only contract harnesses.

-  Aside: I'm obviously having some fun here with the names, happy to change, it's more about the semantics.
+  Aside: I'm obviously having some fun here with the names, happy to change, it's really just about the semantics.

 <!--
 - Is there any part of the design that you expect to resolve through the RFC process?